 A huge variety of documents

 Until this operation, the inventories for these documents offered scant details, and individual items had therefore been hard for researchers to access.
 The detailed inventory has now been compiled.
 This initial inventory work revealed that there are more than 1,800 plans, drawings and maps, about 370 of which required restoration, including: plans of towns and buildings; maps delineating the boundaries of territories, the contours of networks, and the extent of exploration missions; plans for industrial and technical installations; inventions made by civilian and military engineers; projects for fortifications; drawings of medals and uniforms? etc.

 – immediate restoration of the documents in the worst physical condition;

 – digitisation of the ensemble of documents and placing them online;

 – systematic study of this exceptional collection of documents.

 Appeal target: 250,000 euros for the restoration and preservation of this priceless collection.

-For the launch of the appeal, the Fondation Napoléon pledged to support the operation with a heritage grant of 25,000 euros.
+In order to launch the appeal, the Fondation Napoléon pledged to support the operation with a heritage grant of 25,000 euros.

-As a result of its previous fund-raising expertise (The project to restore the French National Domains on St Helena, and the appeal for the restoration of the uniform Napoleon wore at Waterloo, etc.) and because of its excellent worldwide reputation, the Fondation Napoléon will manage the public appeal side of the operation.
+As a result of its previous fund-raising expertise (The project to restore the French National Domains on St Helena, and the appeal for the restoration of the uniform Napoleon wore at Waterloo, etc.) and because of its excellent worldwide reputation, the Fondation Napoléon was designated to managed the public appeal side of the operation.

 – to help the Archives Nationales in their campaign, notably by funding external restoration specialists;